kcrwfrd/kcrwfrd.github.io/source/_posts/2013-11-20-configuring-a-production-node-js-and-mongodb-environment-in-ubuntu-on-an-amazon-ec2-instance.markdown

 ---
 layout: post
-title: "Deploying a Production App on Node.js and MongoDB to an Amazon EC2 Instance on Ubuntu"
+title: "Configuring a Production Node.js and MongoDB Environment in Ubuntu on an Amazon EC2 Instance"
 date: 2013-11-20 11:02
 comments: true
 categories: [nodejs mongodb aws ubuntu servers]
-published: false
 ---

-This tutorial will be a two-part series.
-First, we'll cover launching an EC2 instance, setting up the Node.js/MongoDB stack, and keeping your app running.
-The next part will focus on build and deployment methodologies, specifically for a JS-heavy thick client built on a framework like Angular/Backbone/Ember/\<insert framework here\>.
+This tutorial will cover launching an EC2 instance, setting up the Node.js/MongoDB stack, and keeping your app running as a service so that it is resilient to failure.
+Most everything is taken directly from the official documentation for the various packages, and I included links.
+That way you can refer to the tutorial as a general guide, and still use official documentation to get into the nitty-gritty.

-# Part 1: Setup Your Stack
+Right, then.
+Let's get started!

 ## First, a Note About Keypairs
 When you launch a new instance, it's pretty funky that Amazon doesn't let you paste or upload your public key to use for authentication.
 You can either generate a new private key to download, or select an existing key from your account.
 I recommend that you upload your public key beforehand, by going to the __AWS Console -> EC2 -> Key Pairs -> Import Key Pair__.

 You can also upload a public key via the command line, with [ec2-import-keypair](http://docs.aws.amazon.com/AWSEC2/latest/CommandLineReference/ApiReference-cmd-ImportKeyPair.html).
-I installed [aws-cli](https://github.com/aws/aws-cli) (note: different from `ec2-import-keypair`) and issued the following command:
+I installed [aws-cli](https://github.com/aws/aws-cli) (note: slightly different from `ec2-import-keypair`) and issued the following command:

 ```bash
 aws ec2 import-key-pair --key-name user@email.com --public-key-material file://~/.ssh/id_rsa.pub
 ```

 If you do this beforehand, your key will show up in the web interface for you to select when launching.
+Of course, you don't have to do this.
+It's just me being pedantic :P

 ## Provision your EC2 instance
 I chose Ubuntu Server 13.10 for my AMI.
 You'll want to use 64-bit for optimal MongoDB support (see [this post](http://blog.mongodb.org/post/137788967/32-bit-limitations)).
 Make sure to read through all the options in the wizard to configure your instance for your needs.
 [MongoDB recommends](http://docs.mongodb.org/ecosystem/platforms/amazon-ec2/) an [instance type](https://aws.amazon.com/ec2/instance-types/) that is EBS-optimized.
 More on that shortly.